1st Army (Italy): Operations in 1918

 Although the 1st Army was part of the re-organization of the Italian Army after Caporetto, the modifications were originally quite minor.
 In January 1918, the Order of Battle was essentially the same as the October changes except for the addition of the XXV Corps to the Truppe Altipiani under Gen. Zoppi.
 However, in March, the III Corps and a new Corps, the XIV were transferred to the newly created 7th Army which became responsible for the Stelvio-Garda Sector.
 Furthermore the Truppe Altipiani were dispersed to other Italian Armies, including the newly re-constituted 6th Army (which also included the British and French Expeditionary Forces which came to Italy after Caporetto) which took over responsibility for the defenses at Asiago and the re-organized 4th Army which also took over responsibility for the mountain defenses at Mt.
 Grappa in their western zone.

 The 1st Army saw limited action in the mountains between January and May.
 There were continuous patrols which occasionally led to small firefights and artillery shelling (including aerial bombardments).
 This Army saw minor action in Mt.
 Cornone (Altopiano di Asiago), Tre Monti and the Val Lagarina subsector (Conca dei Laghi and Castello Mori), and the Vallarsa (Mt.
 Corno).

 During the Austrian Offensive in June 1918 (Second Battle of the Piave), the 1st Army (and the 7th Army) was responsible for the defense at the Trentino Front.
 There were no major offensives or Italian counteroffensives launched in this zone, although the Austro-Hungarians applied some offensive pressure in support of its Operation Radetzky.
-On 15 June, the Italian Division 6 consisting of the Czechoslovakian Legion in Italy was assigned to the 1st Army.
+On 15 June, the Italian Division 6 consisting of the Czechoslovak Legion in Italy was assigned to the 1st Army.
 However, after this battle, operations began to pick up beginning in August with the following small battles: